brave/browser-laptop/docs/state.md

     },
     locations: {
       [url]: {
-        publisher: string, // url of the publisher in question
+        publisher: string // url of the publisher in question }
-        verified: boolean, // wheter or not site is a verified publisher
-        exclude: boolean, // wheter or not site is in the excluded list
-        stickyP: boolean, // wheter or not site was added using addFunds urlbar toggle
+    },
-        timestamp: number // timestamp in milliseconds
+    publisherTimestamp: number, // timestamp of last publisher update in the database
-      }
-    }
     synopsis: {
       options: {
         emptyScores: {